bheimbu/evolutionary_ecology/docs/source/second_week.rst

            3. How do they affect likelihoods during the search among trees?
            4. How do they affect the efficiency of the search?
            5. What is the meaning of „burnin“?
-           6. Explain briefly -- in your own words -- why MrBayes uses Metropolis-Coupled Markov-Chain Monte Carlo
+           6. Explain briefly -- in your own words -- why MrBayes uses Metropolis-Coupled Markov-Chain Monte Carlo.

   .. tab:: Tutorial 3